NaokiTM/portfolio-site/README.md

 Welcome to my portfolio site repository!
 This project is built using Next.js and Tailwind CSS, showcasing my skills, projects, and experiences.

+NOTE: This project is still a work in progress, as I had some issues with displaying SVG's, and I have yet to add a dedicated email form.
+However, My contact links such as my Github and Linkedin are still accessible.

 ## Table of Contents

 - [Features](#features)